Bernard Hinault, 1982 Tour de France – Tour de France Edition of 150

 The Press

-This year we were able to talk the print masters at AMP in Dublin California to print this otherwise micro-run on their $4,500,000 Heidelberg Speedmaster press.
-This is an end of the rainbow press and really expensive to operate.
-The press itself is about 100 feet in length from where the blank paper enters to where it comes out in all its radiant printed glory.
+The print masters at AMP in Dublin, California, printed this otherwise micro-run on their Heidelberg Speedmaster press.
+This is an end-of-the-rainbow press that is about 100 feet in length from where the blank paper enters to where it comes out in all its radiant printed glory.

 The Paper

 We used 140-pound Mohawk brand paper.
-This awesome stock has a wonderful toothy feel that reeks of luxury.
-If the paper were any thicker, we would have to ship the prints flat.
+This excellent stock has a beautiful, toothy feel that reeks of luxury.
+We would have to ship the prints flat if the paper were any thicker.

 Deboss/Emboss

 We had excellent paper, stunning images, and a phenomenal press.
 We wanted more.
-We felt we were right at the precipice of perfection but needed to go a little further.
-At this point, we can’t recall exactly whose idea it was, but when the deboss/emboss idea emerged, we knew that was our missing link.
-An exorbitantly expensive process that includes multi-stage custom handmade dies, hyper-specialized machinery, and an ocean of patience to execute correctly, this alone is the pièce de résistance that elevated this endeavor to art.
-Take a look at the additional photos on this page.
-Essentially, the deboss is a large die that slams the paper precisely on the image line and leaves behind a striking beveled edge.
+We felt we were at the precipice of perfection but needed to go further.
+We can’t recall whose idea it was, but we knew that was our missing link when the deboss/emboss idea emerged.
+This process includes multi-stage custom handmade dies, hyper-specialized machinery, and an ocean of patience to execute correctly; this alone is the pièce de résistance that elevated this endeavor to art.

-The debossed and embossed print has a beautiful finished look, it is ready to go straight into a frame.
-No mats needed.
+The debossed and embossed print has a beautiful finished look, ready to go straight into a frame.
+No mats are needed.

 Additional information